tum-pbs/pbdl-book/physgrad.md

 **Units** 📏

-A first indicator that something is amiss with GD is that it inherently misrespresents dimensions.
+A first indicator that something is amiss with GD is that it inherently misrepresents dimensions.
 Assume two parameters $x_1$ and $x_2$ have different physical units.
 Then the GD parameter updates scale with the inverse of these units because the parameters appear in the denominator for the GD update above.
 The learning rate $\eta$ could compensate for this discrepancy but since $x_1$ and $x_2$ have different units, there exists no single $\eta$ to produce the correct units for both parameters.